Integralist/integralist.co.uk/content/page/resume.md

 A kind smile, a compassionate ear, and a bit of effort goes a long way in life.

+> "Hey Man… you are a true powerhouse in fixing issues and handling customers… i’m truly impressed by you!
+Thanks and keep it up!"

+Well, this bit of feedback from a Senior Sales Engineer was unexpected but appreciated.
+I do try to go the extra mile to ensure customers get the support they need.

 ## Summary

 I ideally want to get across two fundamental aspects about me: